Antidote1911/dexiosgui/README.md

 ## C++ GUI Compilation instructions:
 C++ GUI require Qt5 or Qt6 and dexioscore build with `cargo build --release`.
 After building the Rust core with `cargo build --release`, Open qtgui/CMakeLists.txt with your IDE and build it.
-If You use qt creator, you can open project cryptyrust.pro to build it.
+If You use qt creator, you can open project dexiosgui.pro to build it.

 ```bash